weipo0116/HCI_Eyes_tracker/README.md

 You can customize the WebGazer setup by modifying the configuration files and scripts in the src directory.

-main.js: Contains the main logic for WebGazer setup. calibration.js: Handles the calibration process. precision_calculation.js: Calculates the accuracy of predictions. xy.js: Records eye movement data.
+- main.js: Contains the main logic for WebGazer setup.
+- calibration.js: Handles the calibration process.
+- xy.js: Records eye movement data.